15

 He probably thought he’d captured a stolen glance between two people falling for each other.

-was two strangers, standing in the middle of tradition and tension, learning how to breathe in each other’s space without flinching.
+But what he actually caught was two strangers, standing in the middle of tradition and tension, learning how to breathe in each other’s space without flinching.

 🪔

-he stage had turned into a conveyor belt of relatives.
+The stage had turned into a conveyor belt of relatives.

-Gifts wrapped in glitter paper, envelopes passed like bribes, blessings pressed against our heads like paperweights.
+One after the other.
+Shiny sarees, loud uncles, gifts wrapped in glitter paper, envelopes passed like bribes, blessings pressed against our heads like paperweights.

 Diya and I sat side by side on the floral couch meant for the couple of the hour.

+My mother came first, beaming like we’d won a lottery.
 She blessed us both, arms lingering a little longer around Diya than they ever had around me.

 Then came Diya’s parents.
 Hands on our heads, whispering something I didn’t catch.